ve3wmb/OrionWspr/README.md

 # OrionWspr

-Consider this to be Alpha Software.
-Current version is: v0.26a
+This is Beta Software.
+Current version is: v0.27b.

 Current compile stats are: